shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

 - Z stations in Wellington City have an average of 6.5 neighbours
 - Z stations in Lower Hutt have an average of 4.67 neighbours

-# Average inter-station separation
+# Nearest neighbours: Average inter-station separation
-This first analysis builds on the toy example to calculate the average distance between any two Z stations.
+We can further reduce the pairwise distance matrix to the closest neighbour per statiion to calculate the average distance between any two Z stations.
 A more academic name for this metric is: *average inter-station separation*.

+![png]({{ site.baseurl }}/images/2018-09-20-Fuel-Stations-Analysis/Fuel Stations Analysis_51_0.png)

-Once we have 13x13 distances, we can get the closest station from every one of the 13 stations.
-A similar calculation can be performed for the BP station network.
-The physical coverage of Z vs. BP stations using the inter-station separation distances is asymmetric and indicative of a *bimodal* distribution: a cluster of stations that are very close together and another cluster that are further apart.
-The difference in the two modes seems to be larger for BP.
+The plots show that the physical coverage of Z vs. BP stations using the inter-station separation distances is asymmetric.
+There is also some indication of a *bimodal* distribution: a cluster of stations that are very close together and another cluster that are further apart.
+The difference between the two modes seems to be larger for BP.

 From this comparison, we can say that Z stations are better spread in the Wellington region compared to BP.
 We need to exercise some caution however; with only ~13 stations, we don't have much sample size.
 If we do a more complete analysis for Z, we can get robust statistics by running a hierarchical model for the average inter-station separation across the different types of regions.
 Until then, we just have to be mindful of how strongly we present this message.

-![png]({{ site.baseurl }}/images/2018-09-20-Fuel-Stations-Analysis/Fuel Stations Analysis_51_0.png)

 Average (mean) inter-station distances:
 - Z stations in Wellington are 2.412 km apart on average
 - BP stations in Wellington are 3.125 km apart on average

-# Nearest neighbours of the joint Z- BP fuel station network
+# Nearest neighbours: same brand / competitor?

 A key characteristic of good coverage is location in relation to other entities - especially competitors.
-A franchise should ideally be placed close to its own rather than near a competitor.
-A simple set of comparative analyses that explore the type pf nearest neighbour include:
+A simplistic view of good coverage is that a franchise should ideally be placed close to one of its own rather than near a competitor.
+Some comparative analyses that explore the type of nearest neighbour include:
 - Seeing whether Z stations neighbour each other or a competitor
 - Which Z stations are in a zone of poaching risk - i.e. their customers might go to a nearby competitor.

 For this analysis, we need to generate the shortest distances between all station pairs for *both* Z and BP stations together.
-The computation is not fast unfortunately so we definitely need to manage this calculation better for a larger dataset.
-Also, N.B. there is an implicit redundancy in the numbers cited above: some station pairs are each others nearest neighbours.
+Unfortunately, the computation is not fast and needs to better managed in the future for a larger dataset.
+Also, note that there is an implicit redundancy in the numbers cited below: some station pairs are each others nearest neighbours.

 <div>